 Are you reading this on your phone?
-If so, we’re not surprised.
-By 2021, nearly four billion people will own a smartphone.
+It wouldn't be surprising.
+6.6 billion people reportedly own a smartphone.
 Smartphone use touches every aspect of our lives.
 Whether it’s to communicate via voice or text, check the news, share our opinions, do our banking, buy stuff. . . .
 The list goes on and on, and increasingly it includes the use of employee communication apps at work.

 According to a UK study:

-- 60 percent of employees now use apps for work-related activities.
+- 60% of employees now use apps for work-related activities.

-- 71 percent spend more than two hours a week accessing company information on mobile.
+- 71% spend more than two hours a week accessing company information on mobile.

-- 70 percent of employees keep their phones “within eye contact” at work (as reported by CNBC).
+- 70% of employees keep their phones “within eye contact” at work (as reported by CNBC).

-- Nevertheless, 59 percent of workers believe their organization has been too slow at delivering apps for the workforce.
+- Nevertheless, 59% of workers believe their organization has been too slow at delivering apps for the workforce.

 Given these conflicting numbers, it’s safe to guess that too many companies mistakenly believe “communicating” with employees via old-school intranet, email, or collaborative platforms is enough.
-Clearly it isn’t.
+Clearly, however, it isn’t.

-Instead, employees are frustrated—especially the increasing number who work remotely in the wake of the coronavirus crisis.
+Instead, employees are frustrated - especially the increasing number who work remotely in the wake of the coronavirus crisis.
 Why?
-Because they can’t communicate and get work-related information from the device they use for everything else in their lives.
+Because they can’t interact and get work-related information from the device they use for everything else in their lives.